arogozhnikov/python3_with_pleasure/README.md

 import cPickle as pickle
 import numpy
 print len(pickle.dumps(numpy.random.normal(size=[1000, 1000])))
-# prints 23691675
+# result: 23691675

 python 3
 import pickle
 import numpy
 len(pickle.dumps(numpy.random.normal(size=[1000, 1000])))
-# prints 8000162
+# result: 8000162
 ```

+Three times less space.
-You can actually achieve close compression with `protocol=2` parameter, but developers typically ignore this option (or simply not aware of it).
+Actually close compression is achievable with `protocol=2` parameter, but developers usually ignore this option (or simply not aware of it).

-## OrderedDict is faster
+## OrderedDict is faster now

 OrderedDict is probably the most used structure after list.
 It a good old dictionary, which keeps the order in which keys were added.

 ## Single integer type